EnricoPicci/drop-pattern-with-timeout/src/drop-pattern/readme.md

 In this example we implement the drop pattern using a worker pool.

-THe worker pool, by default, is balanced in terms of its throughput and the frequency of incoming requests.
+The worker pool, by default, is balanced in terms of its throughput and the frequency of incoming requests.
 In other words the number of workers is able to process the requests coming in without too much delay for the requests and without too much idle time of the workers.
 The workers are not idle for long and the requests do not wait too long to enter in the pool to be processed.

 This is obtained having a pool size of 10 (10 workers), a processing time of 1000ms and an interval between 2 requests of 100ms.
 This means that in 1 sec (the time a worker takes to process a request) there are 10 requests coming in and 10 workers able to process them.
 This is a situation of equilibrium.